Some of our Artists for 2022

 Hi, I’m a landscape artist from Christchurch.

 Mainly I work from photos and sketches from tramping and travelling in NZ.
-Most of my paintings feature water in some form.
 I use oil or acrylic and experiment with different surfaces and techniques.
 I’m not sure how to describe my evolving style – perhaps ‘expressive realism’.
 I try to evoke a feeling of calm and peacefulness so the viewer feels uplifted.

 Someone once encouraged me and gave me the impetus to get started.
 Now I encourage you to have a go at art regardless of your age.
-Attend a class, learn some skills and be inspired.
 Unleash the latent artist within you!
 The desire to be creative is part of all of us.

 facebook/Instagram: @Louise Thwaites Art